 - The cost of one sheet from the black and white printer is $0.07.

-- The BYU Public Color printer and the BYU Public B&W printer share a screen at the printing release station in the 3rd floor printing room in the law library.
-This screen is used to swipe your BYU ID card and select the job(s) to print.
+- The BYU Public Color printer and the BYU Public B&W printer share a screen at the printing release station on the third floor of the law library.
+This screen is used to swipe your courtesy card and select the job(s) to print.
 However, the BYU Public Color printer and the BYU Public B&W printer are two separate printers.
 Because there is no way to select between the two printers from the printing release station, your document will print from the printer you selected on your computer.
 The cost for that document will depend on the printer you chose from your computer, not on whether it has color.
 (For example, if you print a black and white document on the BYU Public Color printer, you will be charged $0.15 per page.
 There are no refunds for mistakes.)

 - Double-sided printing is considered the same as printing two pages and is charged accordingly.

-- When you swipe your BYU ID at the printing release station and subsequently select a job to print, the cost is automatically deducted from the money on your BYU ID card.
-You can add money to your BYU ID card through Cougar Cash.
+- When you swipe your courtesy card at the printing release station and subsequently select a job to print, the cost is automatically deducted from the money on your courtesy card.

 LexisNexis Digital Library Attorney Access Policy